Baloucoune and Reffell to miss La Rochelle game

 Ireland winger Robert Baloucoune will miss Ulster's European Champions Cup game away to La Rochelle after injuring his hamstring.

-Baloucoune was injured in Ulster's 31-29 defeat away to Benetton - the province's fifth defeat in six matches.
+Baloucoune was injured in Ulster's 31-29 defeat away to Benetton - the province's fifth loss in six matches.

 Flanker Sean Reffell will also miss Saturday's game in France with an ankle injury sustained in Italy.